luansingjavier/copra-management/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Printer Connection

+The application supports connecting to Bluetooth thermal printers for receipt printing.
+To use this feature:

+1. Navigate to the Explore tab
+2. Ensure your Bluetooth is enabled on your device
+3. Scan for available printers
+4. Connect to a printer by tapping the "Connect" button
+5. Once connected, you can print receipts from the Home tab

+Supported printer features:

+- Bluetooth thermal printer discovery
+- Printer connection management
+- Text-based receipt printing

+_Note: Make sure your printer is in pairing mode and is discoverable when scanning for devices._